artialex/artialex.github.io/public/notes/Java Collections.md

 - `RangeSet`, `RangeMap` for storing disjoint ranges
 - `LoadingCache` allows to have a timer for elements

-There are also concurrent collections
+There are also concurrent collections:

 - `BlockingQueue` - multi-threading, supports conditional locks
   - `TransferQueue` - allows to block inserting thread
   - `BlockingDeque`
 - `ConcurrentMap` - thread-safe map
   - `ConcurrentNavigableMap`

 ## TODO